lypiut/WhereAmI/README.md

     }, locationRefusedHandler: {(locationIsAuthorized) -> Void in

         if (!locationIsAuthorized) {
-            //The location authorization is refused
+            //The location authorization has been refused
         }
 });
 ```
 ##Example project

-More examples are available in the demo project.
+More examples are available in the `Example` folder.

 ##Issues & Contributions